stellar/stellar-core/docs/fuzzing.md

 makes use of bold color highlighting.
 There are a lot of [interesting statistics][12] displayed here.

+When evaluating changes or posting a PR, include screenshots of the TUI after similar runtimes from before and after the changes.
+We've seen ~15% variability in metrics such as "total paths" after 10 minutes, so you should choose a time significantly longer than that.
+The [user guide][13] documents interpretation of the many metrics.
+At a minimum, we're interested
+in:

+- Exec speed
+- Total paths
+- Stability
+- Whether the TUI displays any metrics in red (indicating values it considers undesirable)

 While it runs, it will write new crashes to files in `fuzz-findings`; before pouncing on these as definite evidence of a flaw, you should confirm the crash by feeding it to an instance of `stellar-core fuzz` run by hand, elsewhere (in